PdxCodeGuild/class_HB2/0 General/00 Getting Started.md

 ## Create Our Own Folder for Our Labs

+* The sample code output provided here is using PowerShell, your output may be slightly different.

 * For our very first lab we will be creating a folder to hold all of our labs.
 This will also be an exercise in utilizing git.

 * NOTE: When some text below is placed between `<` and `>`, that means the user should provide their own text in the command and the user should not include the `<` and `>`.